andrewcstewart/ds4fnp/README.md

-# ds4fnp
-Data Stacks For Fun &amp; Nonprofits!
+# Data Stacks For Fun & Noneprofits!